MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/active-and-retired-troubleshooters-windows-10.md

 ### Description

-Some user machines that have upgraded from Windows 10 and are now running Windows 11 version 22000 or higher which have a fingerprint sensor with certain ELAN fingerprint drivers could encounter a failure or crash when using applications which rely on related DLLs.
+Some user machines that have upgraded from Windows 10 and are now running Windows 11, version 21H2 (OS build 22000) or higher which have a fingerprint sensor with certain ELAN fingerprint drivers could encounter a failure or crash when using applications which rely on related DLLs.

 This troubleshooter runs automatically on devices to meet the following criteria:

--Device family:
-- Windows Desktop AND
+- Runs Windows desktop operating system
-- Windows build version >= 22000 (Windows 11) AND
+- Runs Windows 11, version 21H2 (OS build 22000) or higher
-- (onnxruntime.dll version == 0.0.0.0 OR onnxruntime.dll version == blank) AND
+- The *onnxruntime.dll* file has either no version number or a version number of 0.0.0.0
-- ELAN Fingerprint Driver Version 3.10.11001.10606 OR 3.10.11001.10502, OR 3.10.11001.10801
+- The ELAN fingerprint driver version is 3.10.11001.10606, 3.10.11001.10502, or 3.10.11001.10801

 |Activation date|Retirement date|More information|
 |---|---|---|